Laura asks us: “Who will be going?”

 Paris for the Holidays began in 2011, when we realized that the flight across the Atlantic is only incrementally more expensive (and time consuming) than a domestic flight.
 We acquired a rewards (credit) card – and funneled most of our purchases through it.
 This funds our Christmas escape to France each year.
-And ends-up-being an escape from our commercial American Christmas – a holiday from the holidays.
+And ends-up-being an escape from the commercial American Christmas – a holiday from the holidays.

 Paris Airfare : $1,000

 We recommend a non-stop flight which leaves late-in-the-day and arrives mid-morning in Paris

 If you have the stamina (and patience) for a flight which makes a stop, or two – you could save several hundred dollars

 But it is like riding the Chicago “Rapid” Transit System, the more transfers, the more things that can go wrong